We pray for blessings

 What if trials of this life are Your mercies in disguise

-Story's new album, Open Hands, continues that conversation, encouraging listeners to worship God with surrendering hearts.
+Story’s latest album, Open Hands, continues that conversation, encouraging listeners to worship God with surrendering hearts.

 “I’m learning that living life with open hands … it’s truly a life of trust and a life of surrender,” Story says.
 “A lot of times, I buy into this mess that the tighter I can hold onto the things in my life, the more of a picture I can get of my future or my resources, or the more I can control the people in my life, the more peace, the more satisfaction I’ll find.”